 Income Share Held by Lowest 20% (2019): 8.6%

 Gross Domestic Product (Current US$) (Billions) (2021): $1,018.007

 Source: World Bank.
-Country Profile: Denmark.
+Country Profile: Netherlands.
 World Development Indicators.
 Last accessed Nov.
-14, 2020.
+10, 2022.

 “With a world top 20 ranking of GDP, the Netherlands is a wealthy country.
 A location near the sea and a good logistic infrastructure that serves as the gateway to the German hinterland importantly contribute to the Netherlands’ top 10 position in export.
 Key drivers of the Dutch economy are financial and commercial services (Ministry of Foreign Affairs, 2009).
 Major industrial activity concerns intensive agriculture, food processing, chemicals and petroleum refinery and electronic machinery (European Commission, 2009).”

 Source: Kroneman M, Boerma W, van den Berg M, Groenewegen P, de Jong J, van Ginneken E (2016).
 The Netherlands: health system review.
 Health Systems in Transition, 2016; 18(2):1–239.